- 1 Purpose

 - significant changes on a web page do not happen without consulting the User.

-Information System Owners should integrate common functionality as far as practicable and in accordance with the System Tier Schedule.
+Information System Custodians should integrate common functionality as far as practicable and in accordance with the System Tier Schedule.

 4.7.3 Government legislation